-With more than 20 years of experience representing both lenders and borrowers in mergers and acquisitions, securities-related transactions and complex corporate matters, Barry has developed a broad transactional base that allows him to offer unique solutions to clients, including those preparing for and undertaking international transactions.
+With almost 30 years of experience representing buyers, sellers, issuers, borrowers and lenders in mergers and acquisitions, securities-related transactions and complex corporate matters, Barry has developed a broad transactional base that allows him to offer unique solutions to clients, including those preparing for and undertaking international transactions.

 In every transaction, Barry offers practical, responsive guidance that allows his clients to understand and manage risk while achieving their business goals.

 Represented a 75-office automobile insurance brokerage agency in its sale of substantially all of its assets to a subsidiary.

 Represented a privately held designer, manufacturer and distributor of heads-up display units to a Canadian-based military contractor.
 Major issues included structuring a transaction under which founders/management, a foreign venture capital investor and approximately 100 other shareholders received differing types of consideration, as well as government contracting issues.